mamuyang/DataMining/README.md

 Split_data.py is loading the vector space represenetation,and randomly spliting the data into training set(80%) and testing set(20%), then saving data into train.pkl, test.pkl(the files are too large to upload.)

 KNN.py use the vector space representation to calculate the distance between the every test data and all training data, and choose the appropriate K to get the nearest K point, and get the most possible class.

+Homework 2

+This is the second homework.
+The task is implementing a naive bayes classifier, and evaluate the performance on the dataset mentioned before.